 - Winner: -

-- Was called NXT: Redemption, and all contestants was those who failed to win season 1, 2 and 4.
+- Was called NXT: Redemption, and all contestants were those who failed to win season 1, 2 and 4.
 The winner would earn the right to get a shot at being on the next season of NXT.
 There was no clear winner as the rookie competition gimmick was slowly phased out in favor of the show becoming in essence "Superstars with storylines", O'Neil and Young were moved to Smackdown and Derrick Bateman stayed on NXT until the revamped version started.

 - Season 5 was the by far the longest, ending at 67 episodes, whereas every other season had run between 13-15 episodes.